-We have developed notification tools as part of our Learning in Networked Communities (LiNC) project (Carroll, Rosson, et. al, 2000; Isenhour et al., 2000).
+We have developed notification tools as part of our Learning in Networked Communities (LiNC) project (Isenhour et al., 2000; Carroll et al., 2000a).
 The LiNC project was a multi-year effort to develop and study the use of network-based software tools and applications in middle and high school science classrooms.

 We developed a Java-based collaborative learning environment called the Virtual School.
-The system was developed as part of a long-term participatory design effort between researchers and a group of public school teachers (Carroll, Chin, Rosson, and Neale, 2000).
+The system was developed as part of a long-term participatory design effort between researchers and a group of public school teachers (Carroll et al., 2000b).
 We worked closely with teachers and students to specify and develop the software, which supports and coordinates a variety of synchronous and asynchronous interactions.
 The system was designed to structure collaborative learning by providing relevant tools and a variety information about student's activities in the software.
-However, we did not try to manage the learning process itself (Jermann, Soller, and Muehlenbrock, 2002).
+However, we did not try to manage the learning process itself (Jermann et al., 2002).
 Our participatory design efforts were oriented to supporting teachers' learning objectives and classroom practices.

 The central tool in the Virtual School is a collaborative editor employing the metaphor of a "science notebook."
-Students use the notebook to build, organize, and share projects and experiments.
-The notebook has several kinds of specialized pages - a planning tool for organizing roles and tasks, a bibliography tool for helping students build reference lists to be included in reports, a shared whiteboard for generating and annotating graphics, and of course text/graphics pages for creating and editing the body of reports.
-Collaborative use of the notebook is supported by a set of communication mechanisms, including video conferencing, text chat, and email.
-Figure 1 shows one side of a collaborative interaction in the Virtual School.
-The notebook is the central window in the figure; it is currently displaying a collection of robot pictures on a text-graphics notebook page.
+Students use the notebook to build, organize and share projects and experiments.
+The notebook has several kinds of specialized pages-a planning tool for organizing roles and tasks, a bibliography tool for helping students build reference lists to be included in reports, a shared whiteboard for generating and annotating graphics, and of course text/graphics pages for creating and editing the body of reports.
+Collaborative use of the notebook is supported by a set of communication mechanisms, including video conferencing, text chat and email.
+Fig. 1 shows one side of a collaborative interaction in the Virtual

-Figure 1.
+Fig. 1.
 Collaboration and awareness tools in the Virtual School.